 Expense Disallowance

-When the CARES Act introduced both the PPP and ERC, expense disallowances were filed in the same year the borrower received the funds, rather than the subsequent tax year.
+When considering payroll deductions, it’s essential to note that while the CARES Act introduced both the PPP and ERC; expense disallowances were filed in the same year the borrower received the funds, rather than the subsequent tax year.
 IRS Notice 2021-49 noted that PPP expense disallowance for the retroactively claimed 2020 and 2021

 2020 Returns